 Overview of current/ongoing research

-My research is focused on applied issues in ethics and political philosophy, and theoretical issues in these sub-fields of philosophy (e.g the conceptual nature of trust; hope; and privacy).
+My research is focused on applied and theoretical issues in ethics and law (e.g the conceptual nature of trust; hope; identity, and privacy).
 As often as possible, I attempt to bridge the gap between theoretical and applied issues, and engage with policy and regulation.

-In applied ethics I am currently engaged in a major programme of research that looks at the ethics and regulation of ‘radically new’ reproductive technologies.
-‘Radically new’ reproductive technologies are technologies that are a significant departure from standard practices or existing technologies.
+In applied ethics and law I am currently engaged in a major programme of research that looks at the ethics and regulation of emerging reproductive technologies.
+In particular, I’m interested in reproductive technologies that are a significant departure from standard practices or existing technologies.
 These technologies include:

 - Mitochondrial replacement techniques (aka ‘three person IVF)